rushmorem/serde-content/README.md

 fn main() {
     let point = Point { x: 1, y: 2 };

-    // Convert the Point to the Content type. let serialized = Serializer::new().serialize(&point).unwrap();
+    // Convert the Point to the Value type. let serialized = Serializer::new().serialize(&point).unwrap();

-    // Pretty print the serialised Content.
+    // Pretty print the serialised Value.
     dbg!(&serialized);

-    // Convert the Content back to a Point. let deserialized: Point = Deserializer::new(serialized).deserialize().unwrap();
+    // Convert the Value back to a Point. let deserialized: Point = Deserializer::new(serialized).deserialize().unwrap();

     // Pretty print the deserialised Point.